ReneHollander/node-freeimage/README.md

 * 0.18.0 Added assertions and unit tests for up- and downsampling functions.
 * 0.19.0 Added assertions and unit tests for color manipulation functions.
 * 0.20.0 Added assertions and unit tests for channel processing functions.
+* 0.21.0 Added assertions and unit tests for copy, paste, and composite routines.

 ## JavaScript version of supported FreeImage functions